instnt-inc/instnt-react-js/README.md

   window.instnt.submitCustomForm(data);
 };
 ```
-The import command imports Instnt's Custom Signup form, which hides all of the standard form fields and application functionality when rendered, allowing for the addition of new form fields a la carte.
+The import command imports Instnt's Custom Signup workflow, which hides all of the standard workflow fields and application functionality when rendered, allowing for the addition of new workflow fields a la carte.

 The second command takes all of the data objects referenced throughout your sign-up process via your company's own UI and passes them through the InstntCustomSignUp function, allowing for your UI to integrate with Instnt without having to change a pixel.